danceratopz/danceratopz/README.md

 ### Hi there 👋

+💞 Passionate about open, decentralized protocols and their potential to empower individuals and serve the greater good.

+🔭 Devoting my time to exploring possibilities in web3.

+☎ Feel free to drop me a line on twitter or telegram: @danceratopz.

 <!--
 **danceratopz/danceratopz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.